Vin-239/Hi-Devs-projects/README.md

 # Hi-Devs-projects
-Contains all program of Hi-Devs
+Contains all completed projects from Hi-Devs platform